Schedule →

 Questions buyers ask us about Boise.

 After Idaho's homestead exemption (50% of assessed value up to $125,000), most Boise homeowners pay between 0.6% and 0.9% of assessed value annually depending on which Boise levy code area applies.
-On a $500,000 home, that's roughly $3,000–$4,500 per year.
+On a $500,000 home, that's roughly $3,000 to $4,500 per year.
 Buyers in the Harris Ranch / Barber Valley area should also check for the Harris Ranch Community Infrastructure District, which adds about $287 per $100,000 of assessed value annually on top of base taxes.
+The Idaho Supreme Court upheld that assessment in February 2026.
 We pull the tax code area for every address before our buyers make an offer.

-No — but it's clearly cooling.
-Ada County's median sale price was down 4.3% year-over-year in March 2026 (Redfin) / -4.26% (IMLS), Boise city was down 1.0%, and inventory ran about 2.16 months of supply at year-end 2025.
+No, but it's clearly cooling.
+Ada County's median sale price was down 4.3% year-over-year in March 2026, Boise city was down 1.0%, and inventory ran about 2.16 months of supply at year-end 2025.
 At the same time, sales volume is up about 19% year-over-year and Idaho's statewide sale-to-list ratio is 98.9%.
-Translation: more buyers are transacting again, sellers are getting close to list price, prices have stabilized, and inventory is more balanced than it was during the 2021–2022 frenzy.
+Translation: more buyers are transacting again, sellers are getting close to list price, prices have stabilized, and inventory is more balanced than during the 2021 to 2022 frenzy.
 Cooling, not crashing.

 Ready to talk about Boise?